 Road Safety Resources

-At IAM RoadSmart, we aim to inform members of the motoring community, fleet managers and external organisations about the importance of road safety.
+At IAM RoadSmart, we aim to inform members of the motoring and riding community, fleet managers and external organisations about the importance of road safety.
 We do this by producing different resources that inform and educate on the latest policy changes.

 We also offer tips, advice, and general guidance to support making the roads a safer place.
 On this page, you will find a variety of resources explaining different areas of road safety.
 This includes The Highway Code, alongside tips to help you improve your driving and riding.